reniciuspagotto/BookStore-Angular/README.md

 ## Considerations

 This app has been developed with Angular 6 and Typescript.
-For depenedencies and run the project, it's necessary to use the command line.
+For dependencies and run the project, it's necessary to use the command line.
 The command line target needs to stay at root of project.

 ## Get Dependencies